 Gul&Blå: Hela Sverige Flätar

 For Ukrainian refugees, this initiative has become a means to express gratitude for the warmth and friendship they have found in their new home country – Sweden.
 The project has received generous support from two Swedish companies representing different regions: the North and the South.
-Trixie Sverige AB provided nets from Norrfjärden, now repurposed as platforms for the numerous textile workshops we organize worldwide.
-Borås Cotton, based in Västergötland, generously donated several meters of blue and yellow textiles.
+Trixie Sverige AB has provided nets from Norrfjärden and Borås Cotton, based in Västergötland, has generously donated several meters of blue and yellow textiles.
 Thousands of individuals have participated in the collective art production, choosing between blue and yellow ribbons and composing messages of peace for Ukraine and the wider world.

 Academic research on the "Gul&Blå: hela Sverige flätar" project includes Uppsala University, Stockholm University, Queensland University of Technology in Australia, Yale University in the USA, and institutions in many other countries.

 The weaving of the Swedish Flag took place in various Swedish cities, including significant national celebrations such as the 100th-year anniversary of Stadshuset, the 400th anniversary of Gothenburg, and the 500th anniversary of Sweden’s independence history in Mariefred.
-The uniting power of weaving was showcased at important fairs such as Järvaveckan, the Nordic Sustainability Expo, and the Oslo Freedom Forum, among others.
+The uniting power of weaving was showcased at important fairs such as Järvaveckan, the Nordic Sustainability Expo, and Folk och Kultur Konvent among others.

-Even Swedish citizens living in New York had the opportunity to contribute to the artwork “Gul&Blå: Hela Sverige Flätar” when Ludmila Christeseva shared a number of ribbons among the guests at the reception held at the Swedish Consulate in New York.
+Even Swedish citizens living in New York had the opportunity to contribute to the artwork “Gul&Blå: Hela Sverige Flätar” when the curator Ludmila Christeseva shared a number of ribbons among the guests at the reception held at the Swedish Consulate in New York during the fall 2023.
 One of the guests wrote “Önskar er Fred” (Wishing you peace)” on a blue ribbon.
-Ludmila Christeseva collected each contribution with pride, incorporating them into her textile project.
+Ludmila Christeseva collected each contribution with pride, incorporating them into the textile creation.

 A special chapter is dedicated to the young participants of the project – children who eagerly wrote their dreams in the joint artwork.
 Their messages such as “I want to be a football player” and “I want to be a doctor” remind us of our responsibility for their future.